parthpatel002/AI_Assignments/AI_Assignment_4/README.md

 # AI_Assignment_4

+## Introduction/Problem Statement:

+`Programming assignment 4.pdf` describes a **constraint satisfaction problem (CSP)**.
+The problem task is to use **DFS-backtracking** and **DFS-backtracking with AC3 algorithms** to solve the CSP or report that the CSP has no solution. **Space and time complexity comparison between DFS-backtracking and DFS-backtracking with AC3 algorithms is also performed.**

+## File Description:

 This folder contains my solution for assignment 4 of on-campus Artificial Intelligence (BITS F444) course.
 The file description is as follows:

 1. `Programming Assignment 4.pdf`: It contains the problem statement, and functionalities to be included in the solution.
 It also specifies the design of the GUI interface.